 eLearning works best in companies that have a proven track record of being open to new technologies.

-Employees at all levels may also influence the success of online training by being open to new technologies.
 Before implementing online learning, consider your training central’s comfort level with technology.

 3- Experience in eLearning